v4lheru/Synaptic-Slack-Bot-v2/Instructions for LLM.md

 2. Add support for multimodal inputs (images, etc.)
 3. Implement a model fallback strategy for when preferred models are unavailable
 4. Add caching for common queries to reduce API costs
+5. Expand the feature modules to cover additional Slack capabilities
+6. Implement more complex workflows that combine multiple Slack actions